 - SERASE button Erases Diagnostic Trouble Codes (DTCs), and "Freeze Frame" data from your vehicle's computer, and resets Monitor status. - 3.
-DTC/FF button Displays the DTC View screen and/or scrolls the LCD display to view DTCs and Freeze Frame data.
+DTC / FF button Displays the DTC View screen and/or scrolls the LCD display to view DTCs and Freeze Frame data. - 4.
+OGD POWER/LINK button When the Scan Tool IS NOT connected to a vehicle, turns the Scan Tool "On" and "Off".
+When the Scan Tool is connected to a vehicle, links the Scan Tool to the vehicle's PCM to retrieve diagnostic data from the computer's memory.

-To turn the Scan Tool "On", you must press and hold the POWER/LINK \bigcirc Seconds button for approximately 3 seconds.
+To turn the Scan Tool "On", you must press and hold the POWER/LINK O C button for approximately 3 seconds.

-5. LD/M button - When pressed while linked to a vehicle, places the Scan Tool in "Live Data" mode.
+LD / M button - When pressed while linked to a vehicle, places the Scan Tool in "Live Data" mode.
 When pressed and held while linked to a vehicle, displays the "Mode Selection Menu."

-- 6. DOWN button When in MENU mode, scrolls DOWN through the menu and submenu selection options.
+- DOWN button When in MENU mode, scrolls DOWN through the menu and submenu selection options.
 When LINKED to a vehicle, scrolls DOWN through the current display screen to display any additional data. - UP button When in MENU mode, scrolls UP through the menu and submenu selection options.
 When LINKED to a vehicle, scrolls UP through the current display screen to display any additional data. - 8.
-GREEN LED Indicates that all engine systems are running normally (all Monitors on the vehicle are active and performing their diagnostic testing, and no DTCs are present). - YELLOW LED Indicates there is a possible problem.
+GREEN LED Indicates that all engine systems are running normally (all Monitors on the vehicle are active and performing their diagnostic testing, and no DTCs are present). - 9.
+YELLOW LED Indicates there is a possible problem.
 A "Pending" DTC is present and/or some of the vehicle's emission monitors have not run their diagnostic testing. - 10.
 RED LED Indicates there is a problem in one or more of the vehicle's systems.
 The red LED is also used to show that DTC(s) are present.
 DTCs are shown on the Scan Tool's display.
-In this case, the Malfunction Indicator ("Check Engine") lamp on the vehicle's instrument panel will light steady on. - 11.
-Display Displays settings Menu and submenus, test results, Scan Tool functions and Monitor status information.
+In this case, the Malfunction Indicator ("Check Engine") lamp on the vehicle's instrument panel will light steady on. - Display Displays settings Menu and submenus, test results, Scan Tool functions and Monitor status information.
 See DISPLAY FUNCTIONS, following, for more details. - 12.
-CABLE Connects the Scan Tool to the vehicle's Data Link Connector (DLC).
+CABLE Connects the Scan Tool to the vehicle's Data Link Connector (DLC). - 13.
+CHRYSLER Connector Cable Adaptor Installs on cable (item 14) when connecting to a Chrysler OBD1 Data Link Connector. - 14.
+FORD Connector Cable Adaptor Installs on cable (item 14) when connecting to a Ford OBD1 Data Link Connector. - 15.
+GM Connector Cable Adaptor Installs on cable (item 14) when connecting to a GM OBD1 Data Link Connector. - 16.
+HONDA Connector Cable Adaptor Installs on cable (item 14) when connecting to a Honda OBD1 Data Link Connector. - 17.
+OBD II Cable Connects the scan tool to the vehicle's Data Link Connector (DLC) when retrieving codes from OBD II systems. - 18.
+TOYOTA Connector Cable Adaptor Installs on cable (item 14) when connecting to a Toyota OBD1 Data Link Connector.